 The Slytherins grumbled but Marianne refused to budge and tapped her foot impatiently.
 They eventually caved to the girl’s authority and jammed their wand into their pockets.
 Before he turned to leave, Regulus returned Sirius’ fierce glare and the Gryffindor snapped his teeth menacingly.
 Marianne stepped in before his brother had the chance to retaliate.

 “That’s it!” she exclaimed as she pushed the two Blacks apart.
 “Five more points for each of you.
 Now if you don’t return to your common rooms this instant, I will give you all a month’s detention with Professor Slughorn.
 He’s got a lot of dirty cauldrons.”

 After eyeing Marianne hungrily, Rabastan clucked his tongue and motioned for his housemates to follow him down to the dungeons.
 The Prefect let out a huge sigh and raised her brow when she realized that she was not alone like she thought.

 “Yes ma’am,” he whispered hoarsely.
 The boy’s anger suddenly morphed into a sharp, throbbing sadness.
 He put his wand back into the pocket of his jeans and hung his head mournfully before heading back to the kitchens to ask the house elves to repeat their earlier efforts.

 Author’s Note: Ok, so I lied.
 I was able to get this one off pretty quickly because I FREAKING LOVE SIRIUS/GEMMA.
-It’s not 100% perfect but I don’t have time to put the finishing touches on it.

 BUT YOU’RE GOING TO LOVE IT BECAUSE IT INVOLVES JILY AND SOMETHING REALLY REALLY IMPORTANT HAPPENS.